 This hack is for the standard Campbell Jacket (no peplum or collar) with snaps, buttons, or velcro.
 Save on fabric and make a cute light jacket from just a single layer!
-I suggest sizing down (and adding length to bring it to the correct height size) if making it from stretchy knit fabric.
+I suggest sizing down the width (size blending to the correct height size if necessary) if making it from stretchy knit fabric.

 Step 1 – add hem allowance to the pieces along the front and bottom edges – you want a total of 1.5″ allowance for snaps or small buttons, or 2″ allowance for velcro or large buttons.
 Since there is already a 3/8″ seam allowance included, you will be adding 1 1/8″ for snaps or small buttons, or 1 5/8″ for velcro or large buttons.